alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 # 🤔 Conclusion

-It has been fun to study the feasibility of the Avis Lxxx project.
+Personally it has been fun to study the feasibility of the Avis Lxxx project.
+I hope it was also entertaining to read about it.

 ## 🥺 Motivation